Customizing Large Language Models for Business Context: Framework and Experiments: Literature Review

 \section{Literature Review}

-Our work builds on the extensive literature on design science as well as emerging topic of Generative AI in information system literature, both of which we briefly review in this section.
+Our work builds upon the extensive literature on design science, the emerging topic of Generative AI in information system literature, as well as the emerging literature on customizing LLMs for real-world applications, all of which we briefly review in this section.